hashicorp/terraform-guides/operations/automation-script/README.md

 1. Packages main.tf into the myconfig.tar.gz file.
 1. Creates the workspace.
 1. Creates a new configuration version.
 1. Uploads the myconfig.tar.gz file as a new configuration.
 (This step used to trigger an initial run which caused an error because we had not yet set the name variable in the workspace.
 But we now have configversion.json configured to use auto-queue-runs set to false.
 So, this run is no longer triggered.)
 1. Adds one Terraform variable called "name" and one Environment variable called "CONFIRM_DESTROY" to the workspace, getting their values from the variables.csv file.
 You can edit this file to add as many variables as you want.
+1. Determines the number of Sentinel policies.
 1. Starts a new run.
 1. Enters a loop to check the run results periodically.
+    - If $run_status is "planned", $is_confirmable is "True", and $override is "no", the script stops.
+In this case, no Sentinel policies existed or none of them were applicable to this workspace.
+The script will stop.
+The user should can apply the run in the Terraform Enterprise UI.
+    - If $run_status is "planned", $is_confirmable is "True", and $override is "yes", the script will do an apply.
+As in the previous case, no Sentinel policies existed or none of them were applicable to this workspace.
     - If $run_status is "policy_checked", it does an Apply.
 In this case, all Sentinel policies passed.
     - If $run_status is "policy_override" and $override is "yes", it overrides the failed policy checks and does an Apply.
 In this case, one or more Sentinel policies failed, but they were marked "advisory" or "soft-mandatory" and the script was configured to override the failure.
     - If $run_status is "policy_override" and $override is "no", it prints out a message indicating that some policies failed and are not being overridden.
     - If $run_status is "errored", either the plan failed or a Sentinel policy marked "hard-mandatory" failed.
 The script terminates.
+    - Other values of $run_status cause the loop to repeat after a brief sleep.

 Note that some json template files are included from which other json files are generated so that they can be passed to the curl commands.